wolcano/YouTubeToM3U8/README.md

 4. The .m3u8 file will be generated again.
 You can use the following direct path to the .m3u8 file in your IPTV app:
 `https://raw.githubusercontent.com/<your-username-here>/YouTubeLinkGrabber/main/youtube.m3u8`

+5. The generated EPG can be found here:
+`TBC`

 ## Future additions
 - [ ] Support for channel icons/images